Feat That Lets You Continue Monk Lvls

 Banned

 Re: Monk's Belt- definitely gives Wis to AC right?
+It's still less effective than a single stackable miss-chance, which can be gotten for about the same amount.

 Originally Posted by DrDeth